 Tags on Mac work just like they do in email or note-taking applications.
 You can use colors and words to create tags and then use those tags to categorize items and find what you need quickly.

-Click Finder > Preferences from the menu bar.
+Click Finder > Settings or Preferences from the menu bar.
 Then, click the Tags tab.
 You’ll then see tags colored and labeled blue, green, red, yellow, and so on.

 To create a tag, click the plus sign button.
-The new tag will appear at the top of your list as “Untitled” so just give it the name you want and hit Return.
+The new tag will appear at the top of your list as “Untitled,” so just give it the name you want and hit the return key.

 To give the new tag a color, either right-click or hold Control and click the tag and pick a color.

-While you’re in the Finder Preferences on the Tags tab, you can edit those that already exist by changing their name or color.
+While you’re in the Tags tab of Finder Settings, you can edit those that already exist by changing their name or color.
 Or, you can delete tags if you like.

 The tags that you see checked in the Finder Preferences window are the ones that will display in your Finder sidebar and as options when saving a file.
 So you can check and uncheck the ones you want to use.